Cooperation between School and Home

 Students in the Folkeskole have the right to a good educational environment.
 Decisions regarding this are spelled out in the Act on the Educational Environment for Students.
 In the Act it is made clear that the leaders of the individual schools are responsible for ensuring the preparation of a written evaluation of the educational environment in terms of safety and hygiene conditions, as well as the conditions concerning the psychological and aesthetic environment at each school.
 An important factor in this regard is the extent of bullying that takes place at the school.
 The evaluation is to contain an overview of the school’s physical, psychological and aesthetic educational environments, descriptions and evaluations of possible education-environmental problems, a plan of action for solving the problems, and suggestions for guidelines designed to follow up on the action plan.
 It is the municipal board’s responsibility to ensure that the provisions in the Act are lived up to, including also the provision requiring the school leader to prepare an education-environmental evaluation, and that it is followed up on.

-In an Executive Order from the Minister for Education, guideline regulations have been set forth outlining the disciplinary actions schools can legally take regarding the students, including students who bully other students.
+In an Executive Order from the Minister of Education, guideline regulations have been set forth outlining the disciplinary actions schools can legally take regarding the students, including students who bully other students.
 The individual school boards determine the rules of order for the school and can, within the framework of the Executive Order, determine the principles for the use of disciplinary action in the cases when the rules of order are not upheld.